ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am Zhengye Han (韩政业), an undergraduate student in the School of Computer Science & Technology at [Beijing Jiaotong University](https://www.bjtu.edu.cn/), where I study under the supervision of Professor [Zhigang Cao](http://en.sem.bjtu.edu.cn/show-910-467.html).
+Hello, I am Zhengye Han (韩政业), a 1st year PhD student in [New York university](https://www.nyu.edu/), I am advised by Prof.[Quanyan Zhu](https://scholar.google.com/citations?user=Qt2WDh0AAAAJ&hl=en), I got my BS degree in Computer Science from [Beijing Jiaotong University](https://www.bjtu.edu.cn/), where I study under the supervision of Professor [Zhigang Cao](http://en.sem.bjtu.edu.cn/show-910-467.html).
 Under his guidance, I embarked on my academic journey through the study of game theory.

-During my undergraduate studies, I had the privilege to join the Center on Frontiers of Computing Studies ([CFCS](https://cfcs.pku.edu.cn/)) at Peking University, working in the [daGAME](https://dagame.pku.edu.cn/) lab, where I focused on machine learning and game theory.
-This was an incredibly formative period in my academic growth.
+During my undergraduate studies, I had the privilege to join the Center on Frontiers of Computing Studies ([CFCS](https://cfcs.pku.edu.cn/)) at Peking University, working in the [daGAME](https://dagame.pku.edu.cn/) lab, where I focused on Reinforcement Learning and game theory.
 I am deeply grateful to Professor [Xiaotie Deng](https://cfcs.pku.edu.cn/english/people/faculty/xiaotiedeng/index.htm) for providing me with invaluable research and internship opportunities during this time.
-I would also like to extend my sincere thanks to PhD candidate [Zhijian Duan](https://zjduan.github.io/) for his important guidance throughout my time in the lab, which played a crucial role in my development.
-During my internship at [Alibaba Group](https://www.alibabagroup.com/), I had the pleasure of working with [Yeshu Li](https://scholar.google.com/citations?user=PYXmSwkAAAAJ&hl=en) and [Yusen Huo](https://ieeexplore.ieee.org/author/37088549571).
-I truly appreciate the insightful advice they provided, particularly regarding academic pursuits and graduate school applications.
-Their support was instrumental in helping me navigate both my professional and educational pathways during this time.
+I would also like to extend my sincere thanks to PhD candidate [Zhijian Duan](https://zjduan.github.io/) for his important guidance throughout my time in the lab.

 ### Research Interests

-My research focuses on the intersection of game theory and machine learning, with a particular emphasis on the following topics:
+My research focuses on the following topics:
+* Multi-Agent Systems: Specifically focusing on the integration of game theory and reinforcement learning in multi-agent environments.
+* AI Safety: With a special emphasis on the safety of Large Language Models, including topics such as LLM jailbreaking.
-* Reinforcement Learning.
-Including auto-bidding in online advertising, sequential decision-making, and safe reinforcement learning.
+* Reinforcement Learning: Including auto-bidding in online advertising, sequential decision-making, and safe reinforcement learning.
-* Game theory.
-With a focus on multi-agent scenarios.
-* Deep learning.
-Including computer vision and its applications combined with reinforcement learning.

 Additionally, I believe that using the knowledge I've acquired to contribute to the development of underprivileged regions, especially in the field of education, is my lifelong purpose.
 I am willing to promoting equal opportunities and reducing the wealth gap through educational advancements.
 My personal motto is a quote from Harvard President Lawrence Bacow:
 *"Recognize the role that good fortune and circumstance have played in your life, and please work to extend opportunity to others just as it has been extended to you."*

-# Publication
+# Publications
+* <strong>Zhengye Han</strong>, Quanyan Zhu.
+Toward a Dynamic Stackelberg Game-Theoretic Framework for Agentic AI Defense Against LLM Jailbreaking.
+In <em>International Conference on Learning Representations (ICLR) AI for Mechanism Design Workshop</em>, 2026.
+* Quanyan Zhu, <strong>Zhengye Han</strong>.
+Split-Merge Dynamics for Shapley-Fair Coalition Formation. <em>arXiv preprint arXiv:2603.17153</em>, 2026.
+* Quanyan Zhu, <strong>Zhengye Han</strong>.
+Learning, Misspecification, and Cognitive Arbitrage in Linear-Quadratic Network Games. <em>arXiv preprint arXiv:2603.17157</em>, 2026.
+* Quanyan Zhu, <strong>Zhengye Han</strong>.
+A Mathematical Programming Approach to Computing and Learning Berk–Nash Equilibria in Infinite-Horizon MDPs.
+In <em>14th EAI International Conference on Game Theory for Networks (GameNets)</em>, 2026.
 * <strong>Zhengye Han</strong>, Yusen Huo, Zhijian Duan, Tianyu Wang, Yeshu Li, Zhilin Zhang, Chuan Yu, Jian Xu, Bo Zheng, Xiaotie Deng.
 Action Sequence Planner: An Alternative for Offline Reinforcement Learning.
-In ICLR 2025 Conference Submission.
+2025.
 * Shuai Dou, Yusen Huo, Zhilin Zhang, Yeshu Li, <strong>Zhengye Han</strong>, Kefan Su, Zongqing Lu, Chuan Yu, Jian Xu, Bo Zheng.
 Code Contributor to AuctionNet: A Novel Benchmark for Decision-Making in Large-Scale Games.
-In NeurIPS 2024 Datasets and Benchmarks Track (<span style="color: red;">Spotlight</span>). <a href="https://github.com/alimama-tech/AuctionNet" style="color: blue;">GitHub</a>
+In <em>NeurIPS 2024 Datasets and Benchmarks Track</em> (<span style="color: red;">Spotlight</span>). <a href="https://github.com/alimama-tech/AuctionNet" style="color: blue;">GitHub</a>

 # Project
 <div class="project">